OpenShot/openshot-qt/doc/files.rst

 were before and are simply being made available to your video project.
 So, they must not be deleted, renamed, or moved after adding them to your project.
 The "Show All", "Video", "Audio", "Image" filters above the files allows you to only see the file types you are interested in.
-You can also toggle the view between details and thumbnails view of your files.
+You can also toggle the view between :guilabel:`details` and :guilabel:`thumbnails` view of your files.

 .. _import_files_ref: